Twist333d/omni-claude/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+OmniClaude is licensed under a modified version of the Apache License 2.0.
+While it allows for free use, modification, and distribution for non-commercial purposes, any commercial use requires explicit permission from the copyright owner.

+- For non-commercial use: You are free to use, modify, and distribute this software under the terms of the Apache License 2.0.
+- For commercial use: Please contact azuev@outlook.com to obtain a commercial license.

+See the [LICENSE](LICENSE.md) file for the full license text and additional conditions.

 ## 🙏 Acknowledgements